TheRealToxicDev/docs.paradisebots.net/docs/internal/community/partnership.md

 ---

 Here at Paradise Bots (PBL) we strongly believe in Customer/User Relations.
-With that being said we do offer a Partnership program for Users/Servers was who are interested in Partnering with us to help each other grow.
+With that being said we do offer a Partnership program for Users/Servers who are interested in Partnering with us to help each other grow.
 More details can be found here.

 ---